Ways to Give

 * Please be sure your check is made payable to Families First.

-Families First accepts every cash donation, regardless of size, with gratefulness and a dedication to put that money toward serving more families and children in the metro-Atlanta area.
-Our easy-to-use donation page allows you to give a one-time gift or a monthly gift to go towards programs that ensure the success of children by age 25.
+Families First accepts cash donations, regardless of size, with gratefulness and a dedication to put that money toward serving more families and children in the metro-Atlanta area.
+Our easy-to-use donation page allows you to give a one-time gift or a monthly gift to go towards programs that ensure the success of children and families.

 For Stock Gifts: